johanjanssen/JavaUpgrades/README.md

 ## Maven Toolchains
-**Please read until the end, for now I don't recommend the Maven toolchains as there appears to be a bug.**

 Maven Toolchains can be used to configure the JDK's present on your machine and then select one to use in the `pom.xml` of the project.

 First create a `toolchains.xml` located in *${user.home}/.m2/*